-9. How to Use Creative Macro Photography For Your Toy Photos
+9. Use Macro Photography For Creative Toy Photos

-Enlarging your favorite toys using macro photography makes a lot of sense.
-This technique makes the toys appear more life size, and helps us see the toys with fresh eyes.
+Enlarging your favourite toys using macro photography makes a lot of sense.
+This technique makes the toys appear more life-size and helps us see the toys with fresh eyes.

-When I started with macro photography, I completely underestimated the patience I’d require to get the perfect depth of field perfect.
-Fortunately, toys will tolerate you practicing on them quite happily.
+When I started with macro photography, I completely underestimated the patience I’d require to get the depth of field perfect.
+Fortunately, toys will tolerate you practising on them.

-There are limitless creative macro photography ideas out there involving toys, household items, and nature.
+There are limitless creative macro photography ideas out there.
+These can involve toys, household items, and nature.

-One of my favourite series of macro toy photography is the work by Akiko Ida and Pierre Javelle who create incredibly intricate macro worlds of tiny toys with food.
+One of my favourite series of macro toy photography is the work by Akiko Ida and Pierre Javelle.
+They create incredibly intricate macro worlds of tiny toys with food.

-Although the world of toys is extensive, there is a handful of toys that remains popular with collectors and photographers.
+Although the world of toys is extensive, there are a handful of toys that remain popular with collectors and photographers.